dkjhaj2ee/django-multi-db/README.md

+# Handling multiple databases in django

-** This sample project is for handling different databases in django
+In this sample project there are 3 diffrent databases used to test multiple databases in a django project.